Amazon Alexa in Vacation Rentals

 You are now ready to use the Virtual Concierge Management Portal to equip the virtual concierge to deliver the custom content you would like to provide your guests.
 To get started:

 - Create a Virtual Concierge Service account by entering an email address that you regularly use for other online services to communicate with you.

 - On the next screen click ‘Add Property’ in the upper right corner.

 - You will see two login buttons, one for Amazon and one for Google.
 Click on the Amazon button and login with the Amazon account you created for your vacation rental.

-Start by uploading a picture, which will make it easy to identify which VR you are developing content for if you have multiple properties.
-Defining your custom content is easy. simply add items that you would like to share information about with your guests - what the item is, and what Alexa should say about it.
+Defining additional custom content is easy. simply add items that you would like to share information about with your guests - what the item is, and what Alexa should say about it.
 No programming is necessary.
 The portal also enables you to manage multiple properties all within one account.
 You can also copy content from one VR property to another, and then modify it from there.
 To get started quickly, you can make use of the predefined template and modify to your liking.

-All content can be completely customized to your liking.
+All content can be completely customized.
 Guests can ask for specific things (such as “Tell me about restaurants in the area”, or there is also a menu of options that is available for them.
 The menu can be tailored as you see fit, and presented in any way that you would like to organize your content.
 You can drag and drop items, reordering them or making them children of another item.
 This provides for maximum flexibility.

 One of the key use cases of the virtual concierge is to provide all the information you have defined to a group of guest before they arrive at your property.
 This is made possible by the capability to access the virtual concierge on your guest’s smartphone or tablet.
 Guests can hear all about places to go and things to do before they even arrive.
 The virtual concierge is available on smartphones via Google Assistant without any additional content setup.
 Guests can speak to the app and get a verbal response, or use it silently with text and buttons.